 The end of DAD

-The funding for DAD was pulled at the end of 2016 after our backers decided to pursue other routes into the digital market.
-Unfortunately that meant disbanding the team and having to stop work on validating our product and service.
+Funding for DAD was pulled at the end of 2016 after our backers decided to pursue other routes into the digital market.
+That meant disbanding the team and stopping work on validating the product and service.
+It was difficult, but it taught me a huge amount about startup risk, funding realities, and the importance of learning quickly.

-Drawing on my experiences of digitalising the world of home repairs at DAD, I helped the team at aspect.co.uk review and improve their customer’s experiences of hiring tradesmen to help them fix and improve their homes.
+Drawing on my experience at DAD, I helped the team at aspect.co.uk review and improve the customer experience of hiring tradespeople to fix and improve homes.

-I helped the founding team at Kynd define the first version of their cyber security product, and provided customer journeys for their customer on boarding.
+I helped the founding team at Kynd define the first version of their cybersecurity product and mapped the early customer onboarding experience.

 2018